 Now, we have already spoken to her previously on the importance of changing our lifestyles and how it can help our environment.
 With trash reduction being the new ‘go green’, these are reasons why we should start doing our part for planet Earth.

 Okay guys, so packaging is honestly a very ‘new’ thing that came into being just decades ago.
-It was at a time when humans were entering the phase of mass industrialisation and commercialisation that required the usage of tons of paper and plastic packaging.
-Disposable plastics have only started to become a thing 2 generations ago.
+It was at a time when humans were entering the phase of mass industrialisation and commercialisation that required the usage of tons of paper and plastic bags.
+Disposable plastic wastes have only started to become a thing two generations ago.

-We were living zero waste since we were just cavemen until the early 1700s.
+We were living zero-waste since we were just cavemen until the early 1700s.
 That’s a pretty long time, and our bad habits are relatively new.
 So, it’s not too late to start changing our habits, can’t we?
-They don’t call it early intervention for nothing.
+They don’t call it early intervention for anything.

 When you reduce waste by being conscious of buying only things you really need – you save money!
 For example, bring your own bag to shop in the supermarket, and you save 20 cents each time you refuse the plastic bag.